Darklanx/vdsr_pytorch/README.md

 `argparse`
 `glob`
 `pillow`
-A `requirement.txt` is also included for convenience.
+A `requirements.txt` is also included for convenience.
 ## Download dataset
 Homework dataset is already included.